 - Just about every Blade comic since 1998 makes him look like his first movie portrayer Wesley Snipes.

-- This trope, taken Up to Eleven, essentially kicked off the series American Flagg!.
-Reuben Flagg was an actor living on Mars and starring in the hit TV series Mark Thrust, Sexus Ranger.
+- American Flagg!: Reuben Flagg was an actor living on Mars and starring in the hit TV series Mark Thrust, Sexus Ranger.
 But a CGI technology called Tromplography perfectly duplicated Flagg's character, making Flagg himself superfluous.
 Flagg was fired, then drafted into the actual Plexus Rangers.

 - This occurs when a Comic-Book Adaptation is created from a live-action television series or movie such as the Buffyverse comics.